apex-dev-tools/apex-parser/README.md

 ## Testing

 Unit tests are executed during the respective package builds.
 The system tests require both packages to be built, as the js test also spawns the jar version.
 They use a collection of sample projects located in the [apex-samples](https://github.com/apex-dev-tools/apex-samples) repository.
-Follow the README instructions in apex-samples to checkout the submodules or use `git clone -b <latest-tag> --recurse-submodules <repo-url>`.
+Follow the README instructions in apex-samples to checkout the submodules.
 To run the tests:

     # Set SAMPLES env var to samples repo location
     export SAMPLES=<abs path to apex-samples>